-All About Spherical Equivalent Chart & Lens Transposition »
+All About Spherical Equivalent (SE) Chart & Rx Transposition or Lens Transposition (LT): Introduction, Importance, Types, Examples, Chart, Formula and Calculator »

-How do you convert a plus cylinder to a minus cylinder and vice versa using lens transposition?
+How do you convert a plus cylinder to a minus cylinder and vice versa using lens transposition (transpose rx)?
 How to determine Spherical Equivalent Power?
 Are you looking for the answers to these questions?
 You are at the right place.
 Today, we will be discussing lens transposition and spherical equivalent in detail.

-First, you will get information about lens transposition, types, and uses, and then we will be talking about spherical equivalent, and its uses and importance.
+First, you will get information about lens transposition (transpose rx), types, and uses, and then we will be talking about spherical equivalent, and its uses and importance.
 So, without further ado let’s dive into the topic.

 Some optometrists and ophthalmologists prefer to prescribe eyeglasses in what called the plus cylinder, while others do so in the minus cylinder.